 However, most of it is done in a model that is called “sage on the stage.”
 In this model, a teacher or lecturer stands at the front of the classroom explaining ideas or introducing facts while students sit and listen with the learning materials being mostly physical textbooks or printouts.
 It is 200 years old model that was created in the industrial revolution era.

-Create data-driven, interactive lessons that easily allows you to measure your learner’s success.
-Monitoring the learner's performance in real-time means you can track and react.
+Create data-driven, interactive lessons that easily allows you to measure your learner’s success, like with Time to Know’s Echo.
+Monitoring the learner’s performance in real-time means you can track and react.
 Switching up lessons and making sure everyone is getting the best instruction possible.